-The Higher Education Act requires that students maintain satisfactory progress in order to receive federal financial aid.
+The Higher Education Act of 1965, as amended, requires that each student maintains satisfactory progress in his or her pursued course of study to receive Title IV Federal Financial Aid.
 At Briar Cliff University, these standards are also applied to state and institutional programs.

 The first time a student fails to meet the requirements for SAP as outlined in the previous section:

 If a student was previously at “Warning” level and fails to meet requirements for SAP for a second semester in succession:

 If a student was previously at “Probation” level and again fails to meet the requirements for SAP at any point in the future:

 We’re here to help.
 Call us at (712) 279-5200, or contact the Office of Financial Aid online.

 LOCATION: Noonan Hall